lasalvavida/ahoy/README.md

 ## Releases

-Compiled binaries for Windows and Linux can be found under [releases](https://github.com/lasalvavida/ahoy/releases).
+Compiled binaries for Windows, Linux, and OSX can be found under [releases](https://github.com/lasalvavida/ahoy/releases).
 It is recommended to use the last versioned release

 A live build of the current master branch is available as [latest](https://github.com/lasalvavida/ahoy/releases/tag/latest).
 These binaries are updated whenever master changes, the build succeeds, and the tests pass.
 These binaries are bleeding-edge and are not guaranteed to be stable.